-But what I am talking about is the bigger issues in life.
-Ending up in a career that you hadn’t planned for, not knowing how you are going to get out of debt, or receiving a diagnosis that confirms that you have cancer.
-Maybe you have a child that goes off of the deep end in spite of good parenting and direction I remember one time as an adult that I let my heart get caught up in a vocational position that I felt was part of the overall story of my life and “success”.
-I got to the place where I thought that not only was I the natural next one to step into the position, but I was the one that deserved the position.
+I remember one time as an adult when I let my heart get caught up in a vocational position that I felt was part of the overall story of my life and “success.”
+I got to the place where I thought not only was I the natural next one to step into the position, but I was the one who deserved it.
 It was the “God-given” next step on the ladder of progression to the top for me.
-The long story short is that it didn’t happen.
+Long story short — it didn’t happen.
 I was devastated.
-I even felt like people that were close to me stabbed me in the back and didn’t fulfill their promises to me.
-What does the Bible have to say about these times?
-What tools can we use to not let the times that don’t go as we think that they should take our legs out from underneath us?
+I even felt like people close to me had stabbed me in the back and didn’t fulfill their promises.

-- Remember that God has plans for us, and they are better than our own.
+Remember that God has plans for us, and they are better than our own.

 a.
 In their hearts humans plan their course, but the Lord establishes their steps.
 (Proverbs 16:9)

-b.
-My ways are higher than your ways.
-Isaiah 55:9 - God can use difficult and unexpected things to bring about better things.
+God can use difficult and unexpected things to bring about better things.

 a.
 And we know that God causes everything to work together for the good of those who love God and are called according to His purpose for them.
 Romans 8:28

 b.
-God didn’t say that everything that we go through is “good” or part of His perfect “plan” He simply says that He is able to take the unexpected and do something positive with it. - God will always walk through the unexpected seasons with us.
+God didn’t say that everything we go through is “good” or part of His perfect “plan.”
+He simply says that He is able to take the unexpected and do something positive with it.

 a.
 When you walk through the waters of difficulty, I will be with you.
 Isaiah 43:2